JonathanWenger/probabilistic-linear-solvers-for-ml/README.md

 # Probabilistic Linear Solvers for Machine Learning

-This repository contains experiments and additional resources for the paper ["Probabilistic Linear Solvers for Machine Learning"]() (Jonathan Wenger and Philipp Hennig).
+This repository contains experiments and additional resources for the paper ["Probabilistic Linear Solvers for Machine Learning"]() (Jonathan Wenger and Philipp Hennig) published at NeurIPS 2020.

 ## Abstract